siegfriedkaidisch/Pole_Sum_Net/README.md

 # Pole_Sum_Net
 An ANN classifier and regressor to predict the number of poles and find the pole parameters in a sum of real poles and cc pole pairs

-Q: What is this?
-A: An ANN classifier and regressor to predict the number of poles and find the pole parameters in a sum of real poles and cc pole pairs

 Q: Where can it be applied?
 A: Suppose you have a function f(z), where z is complex.
 Moreover, suppose that you know that f is a sum of N_r real poles and N_c complex conjugate pole pairs, where 1 <= N_r+N_c <=3, but you do not know N_r, N_c or the actual pole parameters (positions and coefficients).